p0nce/d-idioms/idioms/Slices .capacity, the mysterious property.md

 decChars = decChars.dup;                 // makes a GC copy of the slice writeln(decChars.capacity);              // outputs non-zero value now that decChars points to GC memory
 ```

+## "Slices" and "Dynamic Arrays" are one single thing

+There might be a tendency in D to call slices that own their memory _Dynamic Arrays_  and the ones that don't _Slices_. **This is a harmful dichotomy.** Not only are they exactly the same in type and layout, but `.capacity` also works the same: asking the runtime about it.

+Instead it is useful to see **one single concept** which is the _slice_.
+Slices point to memory regions, and all the relevant inforomation is taken from memory region properties.

+**That a slice own or not its memory is purely derived from the area of memory pointed to.**